The Son is the radiance of God’s glory and the exact representation of his being (Hebrews 1:3)

 “Well, you see,” he began to stammer and laugh, “I’m a . . . .” and he named his denomination.
 I cut him off and said, “Are you a denomination first or a Christian first?”

 At this point, he began to look around for help from the people who had gathered, including my pastor.
 He asked, “Is he always like this?” to which my pastor replied, “Hey, he’s going easy on you.”
-Everybody gathered around laughed.
+And everybody who had gathered around laughed.

 Regarding His eternal relationship to God, Hebrews tells us that Jesus is the “exact representation of his being” (1:3).
 James Moffat says He was “stamped with God’s own character.”
 The phrase “exact representation” translates the Greek word charaktēr, which gives us our English word “character.”